Enforcing City Ordinances

 In Atoka, code enforcement has civil and criminal tools available to seek correction of public nuisances.
 Through the codes and statutes cited above, the city can enter onto private property to abate public nuisances.
-Code enforcement officers can also issue criminal citations through municipal court.
-Currently the city uses both a citizen complaint process and observations by code enforcement personnel in the field to initiate code enforcement cases.
+Code Enforcement can also issue criminal citations through municipal court.
+Currently the city uses both a citizen complaint process and observations by Code Enforcement personnel in the field to initiate code enforcement cases.
 In most cases, public nuisance issues are resolved by the property owner after door hanger or letter notification.

 Common public nuisances include tall grass or weeds, trash and debris accumulations, inoperable vehicles, and unsecured or dilapidated buildings.